 As an SEO web writer, one of my web writing goals is to make clients’ website pages more accessible to your prospective clients in Search.

-I work with clients to pinpoint keywords and phrases that are commonly used for the services and products that they provide and then I attempt to use them intelligently throughout the copy on a web page.
+I work with clients to pinpoint keywords and phrases that are commonly used for the services and products that they provide and then I use them intelligently and strategically throughout the copy on a web page or post.

 An important point I repeatedly make with clients is this:

 Never sacrifice your readers experience for search engine optimization.
 At the end of the day, it is your readers to whom you are writing your copy and content – not search engines.

 SEO (search engine optimization) or optimizing your website for search is a tactic to improve your rankings and visibility in search engine results organically.
 SEO does not include paid campaigns.
 Of course there are other tactics that help with your site’s visibility on the web and you should consider using them (social media and pay-per-click, for example).

 Optimizing your website for search is important because page visits from search are directly related to:

 - the frequency with which your site shows up in search engine results

 - your ranking on the search results page – the higher you show up in search, the greater your likelihood of a site visit from a searcher

 The key to optimizing your site for search